metasauce/plistsync/README.md

         -   find track id that matches our file (via file path)
         -   insert track into traktor playlist
 -   manually sync (overwrite) playlist from traktor to plex

--   cleanup:

-    -   remove all flask routes as we are focusing on the package/cli functionality
-    -   remove all unused code
-    -   remove old tests

 -   tests:
     -   create abc collection test to use with all services, migrate test_collections